dcm4che-dockerfiles/keycloak-quarkus/README.md

 #### `ARCHIVE_HOST`

-Hostname of the archive device referred by OIDC Keycloak clients for securing the UI and the Wildfly Administration Console of the archive.
+Hostname of the archive device referred by OIDC Keycloak clients for securing the UI, RESTful services and the Wildfly Administration Console of the archive.
 Default value is `dcm4chee-arc`.

 #### `ARCHIVE_HTTP_PORT`